 While Glow Worm’s range might offer an impressive array of features, the most crucial factor for most buyers is good-old-fashioned reliability.

-Will the boiler continue to perform, year after year, even in sub-zero temperatures
+Will the boiler continues to perform, year after year, even in sub-zero temperatures.

 Historically, boilers were unreliable because manufacturers imported cheap parts from overseas, primarily China.

 Units would work for a few years, but eventually, problems would inevitably creep in.
 Even Vaillant boilers got a bad reputation for sourcing components from substandard suppliers.